-The best time to visit the gallery to view or buy sculptures suitable for the garden, is from 26 May to 28 September.
+The best time to visit the gallery to view or buy sculpture suitable for the garden, is from May to September.

-Here you will find examples of sculptures that are either permanently exhibited in the garden (e.g. the monumental sculptures by Maurice Blik - which can be viewed in the garden all year round), or which have been exhibited in the garden recently.
+Here you will find examples of sculptures that are either permanently exhibited in the garden, or which have been exhibited in the garden recently.
 Please click on an image to view full details of each artwork.
+The monumental sculptures by Maurice Blik can be viewed in the garden all year round.

 TIPS FOR BUYING SCULPTURE FOR THE GARDEN

 1. Prices are affected by three key factors: